ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 **Observation**

-- Subtley influenced by appearance
+- Subtly influenced by appearance
 - We sometimes pre-judge on facial features
 - Baby-facedness: large eyes relative to the size of the head/person
   - Genetically programmed